runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10103-configuration-vertx-secureyml.md

 ### 1.1. vertx.yml

-Be sure the extension file name existing in `lime` node in the major configuration.
+Be sure the extension up.god.file name existing in `lime` node in the major configuration.

 ```yaml
 zero: